 U S Virgin Islands weddings applications.

-St Thomas marriage license and wedding applications can sound confusing but our guide will walk you through it.
+Getting a marriage license and wedding applications for a St Thomas or ST John can sound confusing but our wedding guide will walk you through it.

-Planning stress free St. Thomas beach weddings,is one of the greatest pleasures in life and you can make it happen.
+Planning stress free Virgin Island beach weddings,is one of the greatest pleasures in life and you can make it happen.

-You just have to keep in mind that this is a tropical island, not the United States.
+You just have to keep in mind that St Thomas and St John are a territory of the the United States.

 The difference is in the culture, island time and modern conveniences taken for granted in the U.S.

-Planning a Virgin Island beach wedding on St. Thomas is a truly once in a lifetime dream.
+Planning a Virgin Island beach wedding on St. Thomas or St John is a truly once in a lifetime dream.
 White sandy beaches, turquoise clear water and beautiful sunny days, are elements supplied by Mother Nature for your tropical island ceremony.

 However we know that planning a wedding from a distance can be stressful.
 If you have the opportunity to get married in the U.S. Virgin Islands while on a cruise ship or vacationing here.